pumbaa666/KaamelottBot/README.md

 The file names and the full quotes are listed in [a JSON file](https://github.com/2ec0b4/kaamelott-soundboard/blob/master/sounds/sounds.json) (again, copy on [pumbaa.ch](http://pumbaa.ch/public/kaamelott/sounds.json))

-It take a random quote from the result, download the audio locally, add 3 seconds of blank sound at the end (for some reason the Discord API disconnect too soon and truncate the end of the audio), save all these files in a cache folder and play the sound in the Discord audio-channel you're connected too.
+It take a random quote from the result, cache the audio locally and play the sound in the Discord audio-channel you're connected too.

-The cached files are stored under [KaamelottBot]\sounds\cache
+The cached files are stored under `KaamelottBot/sounds/cache`

-You need write privileges on this folder (at least `755`) `chmod -R 755 KaamelottBot`.
+You need write privileges on this folder (at least `755`) `chmod -R 755 KaamelottBot/sounds/cache`.

 Hosting your own Server
 ---